Medicare covers dialysis and most treatments that involve end stage renal disease (ESRD) or kidney failure.

 If you’re on dialysis

-• Your doctor indicates that you should finish training so you can do your own dialysis treatments.
+• your doctor indicates that you should finish training so you can do your own dialysis treatments

-If you’re getting a kidneytransplant
+If you’re getting a kidney transplant

 If you’re admitted to a Medicare-certified hospital for a kidney transplant and the transplant takes place that month or in the next 2 months, Medicare can begin that month.

-Medicare coverage can begin 2 months beforeyour transplant if the transplant is delayed more than 2 months after beingadmitted to the hospital.
+Medicare coverage can begin 2 months before your transplant if the transplant is delayed more than 2 months after being admitted to the hospital.

 If you’re only eligible for Medicare due to permanent kidney failure, your coverage will stop:

-• 36 months following the month youhave a kidney transplant
+• 36 months following the month you have a kidney transplant

 Medicare coverage will resume if:

-• within 36 months after the month you get a kidney transplant you get another kidney transplant or start dialysis
+• within 36 months after the month you get a kidney transplant, you get another kidney transplant or start dialysis

-Original Medicare (Part A hospital insurance and Part B medical insurance) covers many of the supplies and services needed for dialysis, including:
+Original Medicare (Part A, hospital insurance, and Part B, medical insurance) covers many of the supplies and services needed for dialysis, including:

 Medicare should cover ambulance services to and from your home to the closest dialysis facility if your doctor provides written orders certifying that it’s a medical necessity.

-Services and supplies not covered by Medicareinclude:
+Services and supplies not covered by Medicare include:

-• lost pay during home dialysistraining
+• lost pay during home dialysis training

 • lodging during treatment

-• blood or packed red blood cellsfor home dialysis (unless included with a doctor’s service)
+• blood or packed red blood cells for home dialysis (unless included with a doctor’s service)

-Medicare Part B covers injectable and intravenous drugs and biologicals and their oral forms provided by the dialysis facility.
+Part B covers injectable and intravenous drugs and biologicals and their oral forms provided by the dialysis facility.

 Part B does not cover medications that are available only in oral form.

-Medicare Part D, which is purchased through a Medicare-approved private insurance company, offers prescription drug coverage that, based on your policy, typically covers this type of medication.
+Part D, which is purchased through a Medicare-approved private insurance company, offers prescription drug coverage that, based on your policy, typically covers this type of medication.

-If you get dialysis after being admitted to a hospital, Medicare Part A covers the costs.
+If you get dialysis after being admitted to a hospital, Part A covers the costs.
+Outpatient doctors’ services are covered by Part B.

 You’re responsible for premiums, yearly deductibles, coinsurance, and copays:

-• In 2020, the monthly premium for Medicare Part B is $144.60 and the annual deductible for Medicare Part B is $198.
-Once those premiums and deductibles are paid, Medicare typically pays 80 percent of the costs and you pay 20 percent.
+• In 2024, the monthly premium for Part B is $174.70 and the annual deductible for Part B is $240.

 For home dialysis training services, Medicare typically pays a flat fee to your dialysis facility to supervise home dialysis training.

-The details regarding coverage of treatments, services and supplies, and your share of the costs can be reviewed with you by your health care team, which includes:
+The details regarding coverage of treatments, services, and supplies, and your share of the costs can be reviewed with you by your healthcare team, which includes:

 • doctors